redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 Copy that or at least keep the browser tab open because we're going to need it in a minute.
 (I already changed that key so don't bother trying to steal it!)

-That's it on the Filestack side, let's create a sample app and integrate Filestack's uploader.
+That's it on the Filestack side, on to the application.

 ## The App